reserve-protocol/rsd/README.md

 There are three main smart contracts in `contracts/`: `ReserveDollar`, `ReserveDollarEternalStorage`, and `MintAndBurnAdmin`.

 * `ReserveDollar` is the main token implementation.
 It provides ERC-20 and administration interfaces.
-* `ReserveDollarEternalStorage` is a static implementation of the [Eternal Storage][] pattern for `ReserveDollar` Any non-constant-sized data for `ReserveDollar` is stored there.
+* `ReserveDollarEternalStorage` is a static implementation of the [Eternal Storage][] pattern for `ReserveDollar`.
+Any non-constant-sized data for `ReserveDollar` is stored there.
 However, because the token's storage is relatively simple, and the dynamic form of the EternalStorage pattern introduces difficulties in analysis, `ReserveDollarEternalStorage` provides accessors for _specific_ maps -- `balance`, `allowed`, and `frozenTime`.
 * `MintAndBurnAdmin` is intended to hold the `minter` role for `ReserveDollar`.
 We use this to give ourselves time to respond and recover in case our operational keys are stolen.

 [Eternal Storage]: https://fravoll.github.io/solidity-patterns/eternal_storage.html